 A heat sink is a passive heat exchanger that transfers the heat generated by an electronic or a mechanical device to a fluid medium, where it is dissipated away from the device.
 By allowing the heat to dissipate, the heat sink prevents overheating and plays a crucial role in the device’s temperature regulation.
 Heat sinks are commonly used in electronics, where cooling is one of the most important aspects.

 A light-emitting diode (LED) is a semiconductor device that emits light when an electric current passes through it.
-LEDs are common in consumer electronics, and they need to have a proper cooling mechanism—which is usually a heat sink) as the temperature can affect the LED performance over the product’s lifecycle.
+LEDs are common in consumer electronics, and they need to have a proper cooling mechanism (usually a heat sink) as the temperature can affect the LED performance over the product’s lifecycle.

 Using the usual Design – Build – Test – Redesign approach to assess a heat sink’s cooling efficiency is time-consuming and expensive.
 Designers are now turning to CFD, FEA, and thermal analysis to evaluate, test, and optimize designs virtually before they are built, saving production time and cost.
 Using online simulation cuts production costs even further because they eliminate the need for a high-powered computer.

 Thermal simulation is the computerized method to study the heat dissipation efficiency of a heat sink both in conceptual and detailed design stages.
 With SimScale, engineers can quickly analyze heat sink designs for thermal resistance and conductivity, using only a web browser.
 They can even compare different types of heat sinks, including active, passive, stamped, single fin, forged, and more.

 This heat transfer analysis was performed on three different Light Emitting Diode (LED) packages used in consumer electronics.
 This analysis focused on evaluating the cooling performance for several different array placements of LEDs.

 The comparison clearly shows a major difference in the results of the 1 mm pitch package.
 This clearly indicates that the narrow placement of LEDs resulted in a poor cooling performance, as shown in the figure above.
 In conclusion, if a narrow placement is required, the design of the heat sink needs to be optimized.